NotRealJacK/Project-Agency/README.md

 # 🌐 Agency - Responsive Website Project

 Welcome to **Agency**, a sleek and modern responsive web project designed to adapt seamlessly across all screen sizes.
-This project is ideal for agencies, freelancers, portfolios, or small businesses looking to showcase their services online with a clean and professional layout.

 ## 📸 Live Demo